SCRT-HQ/VaporShell/docs/glossary/New-VSSageMakerEndpointConfig.md

----
-layout: glossary
-title: New-VSSageMakerEndpointConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSSageMakerEndpointConfig

 ## SYNOPSIS
-Adds an AWS::SageMaker::EndpointConfig resource to the template
+Adds an AWS::SageMaker::EndpointConfig resource to the template.
+The AWS::SageMaker::EndpointConfig resource creates a configuration for an Amazon SageMaker endpoint.
+For more information, see CreateEndpointConfig: https://docs-aws.amazon.com/sagemaker/latest/dg/API_CreateEndpointConfig.html in the *SageMaker Developer Guide*.

 ## SYNTAX